ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 # Basic Data Structures and Object-Oriented Design

-[This site is under construction, and its contents are not the official policy of CSE12 until Monday, January 7]

 <a href="https://jpolitz.github.io">Joe Gibbs Politz</a> (Instructor)

 This course focuses on two main topics: The basics of organizing data for